webmaster85/instant-search-wordpress-plugin/readme.txt

 = Can I contribute if I am unable to donate money? =

 Absolutely!
-If you’re unable to make a monetary donation, you can still contribute to the development of the plugin by providing feedback, reporting bugs, suggesting new features, or even contributing code improvements.
-Every contribution, regardless of its form, is highly appreciated and helps to strengthen the plugin’s community and capabilities.
+If youâ€™re unable to make a monetary donation, you can still contribute to the development of the plugin by providing feedback, reporting bugs, suggesting new features, or even contributing code improvements.
+Every contribution, regardless of its form, is highly appreciated and helps to strengthen the pluginâ€™s community and capabilities.

 == Dev Notes ==
 Everything is free, so enjoy!